I’m cooped up with my iPad Pro and a Magic Keyboard. Here’s what I’ve learned

 Not magic, but really good

 Confession time: I have never been a keyboard snob.
 So the mushy, minimal-travel feel of Apple’s Smart Keyboards didn’t faze me.
 (I was more ticked off by the way the characters on some of the fabric keycaps began to rub off almost immediately, followed by the keycap surface itself, until the whole device took on a shabby, disreputable air.)

 It’s not like it’s a remarkable feat to design an iPad keyboard with a pleasingly laptop-esque feel: Even my 2011 ZaggFolio managed it.

-But the Magic Keyboard turns out to be not just a major improvement on the Smart Keyboards, but an excellent keyboard, period, and another sign that Apple’s keyboard nightmare interlude is over.
+But the Magic Keyboard turns out to be not just a major improvement on the Smart Keyboards, but an excellent keyboard, period, and another sign that Apple’s keyboard nightmare is over.
 Its keys are stable and responsive; even three weeks in, I notice how comfy they are, especially when I’m engaged in typing-intensive tasks such as writing this article.

 I do wish that the keyboard had a row of function keys above the number row for tasks such as adjusting the volume and brightness level of the screen and keyboard, as well as using the App Exposé window-management feature.
-Multiple people have theorized that Apple skipped a function row because it would have sat too close to your suspended tablet, requiring you to squeeze your finger below the overhang to press a key.
-Then again, Apple’s existing Smart Keyboards also have no function keys, which leads me to believe that its objection is at least partially philosophical.
+Multiple people have theorized that Apple skipped the function row because it would have sat too close to your suspended tablet, requiring you to squeeze your finger below the overhang to press a key.
+Then again, Apple’s existing Smart Keyboards also have no function keys, which leads me to believe that its objection to them is at least partially philosophical.

 It seems to me that Apple could split the difference by giving the iPad a virtual function-key row—similar to the MacBook Pro’s Touch Bar—that sat at the bottom of the display, within easy reach of your index fingers while you type.
 It could even be a reimagined replacement for the current Control Center—which, since it slides down from the top of the screen, does not mix well with typing.